-- Communicate as much information electronically prior to the meet. - For information that cannot be submitted electronically, develop a socially distanced method for coaches to retrieve information on site. - NFHS Rule 5-2 Design alternative forms of entry submission to reduce face-to-face interaction when submitting a proper entry, where/how/to whom are submitted, and a reduction or elimination of certain penalties currently associated with improper entries.
+- ➤ Communicate as much information electronically prior to the meet. - For information that cannot be submitted electronically, develop a socially distanced method for coaches to retrieve information on site. - NFHS Rule 5-2 Design alternative forms of entry submission to reduce face-to-face interaction when submitting a proper entry, where/how/to whom are submitted, and a reduction or elimination of certain penalties currently associated with improper entries. - All individuals should be prepared to exit the facility as efficiently as possible. - Athletes should be spaced out in the pool to ensure social distancing at all times. - Coaches/Administrators should communicate with schools they are competing against to ensure everyone is aware of all facility rules and regulations. - Mass awards ceremonies should be eliminated. - Meet results should not be posted at a venue and recommend all results to be posted online, sent by email, and/or mail.

-SWIMMING AND DIVING GUIDANCE STAFF CONTACT SARAH BRIDENBAUGH BUTCH COPE
+SWIMMING AND DIVING GUIDANCE